Paul Weller: The Modfather (1996–2007)

-Weller's album of covers entitled Studio 150, debuted at No. 2 in the UK charts in 2004, and included Bob Dylan's "All Along the Watchtower" as well as covers of songs by Gil Scott-Heron and Rose Royce, amongst others.
+Weller's album of covers titled Studio 150, debuted at No. 2 in the UK charts in 2004, and included Bob Dylan's "All Along the Watchtower" as well as covers of songs by Gil Scott-Heron and Rose Royce, amongst others.

 Weller's eighth solo studio album As Is Now (2005) featured the singles "From the Floorboards Up", "Come On/Let's Go" and "Here's the Good News".
 The album was well-received, reaching No. 4 in the UK charts, though critics noted that he was not moving his music forward stylistically.

 At the Brit Awards on 14 February 2006 at Earl's Court in London, he was the latest recipient of the Outstanding Contribution to Music Award.
 Despite a tendency to shun such occasions, Weller accepted the award in person, and performed four songs at the ceremony, including the Jam's classic "Town Called Malice".
 Double live album Catch-Flame! was released in June that year, featuring songs from his solo work and his career with the Jam and the Style Council.
 Compilation album Hit Parade, released in late 2006, collected singles from the Jam, the Style Council and Weller's solo career.
 Weller was offered appointment as a Commander of the Order of the British Empire in the 2006 birthday honours, but rejected the offer.

 In 2007, Weller was a guest vocalist on the song "John Barleycorn" by the folk music project the Imagined Village, with Martin Carthy and Eliza Carthy also being credited as main artists.
 It was released on the band's eponymous debut studio album.